-NSSF will make available downloadable photographs of the SHOT Show, NSSF State of the Industry presentation and select other show events on the SHOT Show Flickr Photo Stream during and after the show.
-Media is free to make use of these photographs in appropriate coverage of the show.
+NSSF makes downloadable photographs of the SHOT Show, NSSF State of the Industry presentation and select other show events on this photo site during and after the show.
+Media is welcome to use these photographs at no cost in appropriate coverage of the show.

 Press Conferences will be conducted in the show’s press conference room, San Paolo #3401, located at Venetian Level 3, across from the press room.
 Exhibitors may also schedule press conferences in their booths or other meeting rooms.
 NSSF keeps a record only of press conferences that are scheduled using the online reservation system for the show’s official press conference room.